ingerjm0/writing-portfolio/js-tips/scripting.md

 To run a script:

-1. Open the ‘Running Scripts’ window.
+1. Open the 'Running Scripts' window.
 2. For scripts hosted in the cloud, click 'From URL'.
 Enter the URL of your script file and click 'OK'.
 3. For scripts on your local computer, click 'From Disk'.
 Browse to your script file and click 'Open'.
 4. To load a sample script, browse to the script at the bottom of the 'Running Scripts' window.